-TIP: Check your Analytics for organic results.
-If your agency name is the primary keyword you haven't targeted or optimized the right keywords.
+TIP: Check Analytics for organic results.
+If your agency name is the primary keyword used to find your site you have keyword optimization issues.

 You would be amazed at how many website audits I have personally completed over the years, across a range of industries - from e-commerce sites selling wine online to professional practices such as CPAs, attorneys and insurance agencies - where I have found serious flaws such as: